 Money held in a Junior ISA can’t be accessed until the child reaches the age of 18, at which point they can add to or withdraw from it as they would with any other ISA.
 They can start managing the account on their own from the age of 16.

-According to savings website Savingschampion.co.uk, National Savings & Investments’ (NS&I’s) cash Junior ISA currently pays 3.25% on a minimum opening balance of £1, while Coventry Building Society and Tesco Bank pay 2.95% and 2.75% respectively on their cash Junior ISAs, both of which can be opened with a minimum balance of £1.
+According to savings website Savingschampion.co.uk, Coventry Building Society pays 4.95% on its Junior Cash ISA (2) which can be opened with a minimum balance of £1.

 If you’re looking to give a really long-term financial gift, another option you might want to consider is a pension.

 It might seem odd thinking about paying into a pension for a child (especially if they’re still in nappies) but there are big tax benefits in putting away money for their retirement.

 You can pay in up to £2,880 per year for a child, and tax relief boosts that sum to £3,600 gross.
 No withdrawals can be made until age 55, rising to 57 by 2028 and 58 by 2044.

 No tax is payable on income from investments held in a pension or on any capital growth, provided they’re within pension allowances.
 Tax is only paid when money is taken out of a pension and is currently charged at your marginal rate of income tax.